Bob Colacello: Early career and Interview years

-From 1972 to 1973, Glenn O'Brien took over as managing editor of Interview, and Colacello became a special contributing editor.
-After O'Brien left for Rolling Stone magazine, Rosemary Kent, an editor from WWD magazine, was the managing editor of Interview from 1973 to 1974 until Colacello took over once again.
+From 1972 to 1973, Glenn O'Brien replaced Colacello as managing editor, during which the magazine was redesigned as Interview and increasingly reflected Warhol's social life.
+Colacello became a special contributing editor during this period.
+After O'Brien left for Rolling Stone, Rosemary Kent, formerly an editor at Women's Wear Daily, served as editor-in-chief from 1973 to 1974.
+Colacello then became executive editor in 1974.